p4u1d34n0/Validator/README.md

-# FormValidation - PHP Validation Library
+# Validator - PHP Form Validation Library

 ## Overview
 `FormValidation` is a lightweight, extensible PHP validation library that allows you to validate form input easily.
 It comes with built-in validation rules and supports custom rule extensions.